WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 #### Comparative genomics <a name="comparative_genomics"></a>

-Another approach to understanding what a gene does is comparative genomics.
-WormBase ParaSite runs a comparative genomics pipeline, called Compara, that seeks to group all helminth genes, together with comparator genes from a number of model organisms, into families.
-Click [here](#compara) for more details on how the pipeline works.
-You can explore the results of Compara in a few different ways.
+Another approach to understanding what a gene does is comparing its sequence to other genes, both within the same genome, and across different genomes.
+WormBase ParaSite groups all helminth genes, together with comparator genes from a number of model organisms, into families, based on the similarity of their sequences.
+For each family, we arrange the genes into an evolutionary tree.

 * Select “Gene tree” from the Comparative Genomics section of the navigation menu.

 ![](figures/figure_3.13.png)

 The gene tree shows the inferred evolutionary history of the family that this gene is a member of.
 At the ends of the branches are genes, with our gene of interest highlighted in red.
 The points where the branches split are called nodes; nodes represent different evolutionary events, with these being represented in the tree by different colours.
 Dark blue nodes represent speciation events (where two populations of an existing species diverged into two new species).
 Red nodes represent duplications, where within the genome of one species a gene underwent a duplication.
-Turquoise nodes are ambiguous.
+Turquoise nodes represent ambiguity, i.e. there was no clear evidence for marking the node as either a speciation or duplication event.

 Note that the most closely related gene in the tree is from another _Opisthorchis_ species, _O. felineus_.
 Orthologues are genes that evolved from a common ancestral gene by speciation; they may have diverged to a greater or lesser degree in their sequences, but often retain their function in their respective species.
 Similarly, paralogues are genes that have evolved from a common ancestral gene by duplication.